sharan0276/AmazonBeautyReview/README.md

 The modules executed above (`src`) implement the data preparation logic from **Notebook 1**.
 For the remainder of the project, please proceed with **Notebook 2 (EDA & Feature Analysis)** and **Notebook 3 (Model Training)**.

-It is recommended to upload the processed data files (from `data/processed/stage1_output`) to Google Colab and run these notebooks there for optimal performance and dependency management.
+It is recommended to upload the processed data files (from `data/processed/stage1_output`) to Google Colab and run these notebooks.

 ## Future Work